tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

     of the actual aircraft instruments.
 That is, I always choose abstractions (the fear of many)

-I was also attending an "English for Call Center" training at Altia Business Park, which lasted about 5 weeks, with 3 hours per day.
+I was also attending "Projoven" —an "English for Call Center" training at Altia Business Park—, which lasted 5 weeks until April, with 3 hours per day.
 It was an engaging activity where I learned about the call center industry and a few English insights [^6].

 [^6]: Additionally, I used to enjoy food at the mall.
 Despite not having
     substantial savings, I never viewed money as a significant factor in